-Aphrodite lifted the cup and, before Aquila could stop her, swallowed the wine.
-She glanced around, admiring for the last time the beauty of the Roman Palace.
-Art and statues adorned the space, brightly coloured as if each day was that of spring.
-No other civilization compared, which attracted her to them; their passion and, of course, their power.
+Aphrodite lifted the cup and swallowed the wine.
+She glanced around, admiring the beauty of the Roman palace.
+Art and statues adorned the space, brightly coloured as if each day was spring.

-Looking one last time, she admired the art she had herself commissioned, leaving behind memories.
+Looking one last time, she admired the art she had commissioned.
 In each of her works, she left behind her essence so that one day she could retrace her steps, find her memories again.

-The Abaddon would not be able to destroy them like he did others, for the King of creatures was ready with an army.
-Nearby they protected the gates of the underworld, ready to defend against the Abaddon.
+The Abaddon would not be able to destroy the Roman city as he had others, for King Hyperion, the king of creatures was ready with an army.
+Nearby, they protected the gates of the underworld, ready to defend against the Abaddon.

-Stepping outside, she looked down at the Guard’s, fighting against a force that was akin to a black hole consuming a planet.
-With a touch, they turned to dust, the Abaddon’s power growing as he neared.
+Stepping outside, she looked down at the guards, fighting against a force beyond their mortal realm.
+With a touch, they turned to dust.

-Her heart fastened as she wiped beads of sweat from her hairline.
-He paused upon sensing her, his red eyes looking up.
+She wiped beads of sweat from her hairline, her hands trembling.
+The Abaddon paused upon sensing her, his red eyes looking up.
 She stepped to the edge of the courtyard, the poison working its way through her bloodstream.

-“In this world, or the next, you cannot run forever,” he bellowed as he ran forward, attempting to reach her location.
+“In this world or the next, you cannot run forever,” he bellowed as he ran towards her.

 “We are destined to be together.
-A taste of my power, and you run,” he said as he moved closer.
+A taste of my power and you run.”

-“The humans don’t deserve this,” she whispered, accepting her fate, preparing to enter the underworld.
+“The humans don’t deserve this.”
+She accepted her fate, preparing to enter the underworld.